RLRama/personal-website/README.md

 # personal-website
-My personal website (using a static site generator)
+My personal portfolio website.
+Made with pure Bootstrap 5.3.
+Deprecated and not publicly available because I'm transforming this to a fullstack mini web app.